If you think someone you know has been sexually harassed there are lots of ways in which you can help them.

 1 in 4 people is affected by a mental health problem in any year and it is estimated that around 1 in 5 people has contemplated suicide or self-harm.

-- If you are worried or concerned find out more about how you can help them.
+- If you are worried or concerned find out more about what you can do.

 - Take care of yourself.
 It’s important that you take care of yourself, If you’ve heard something distressing or if something is troubling you, the University's Student Advice and Wellbeing team offers confidential help.